AI4ScienceCommunity/AI4ScienceCommunity.github.io/neurips23/index.md

 # Organizers and Contact

-Organizers are in the alphabetical order.
+Organizers are in alphabetical order.
 For any question, please contact [ai4sciencecommunity@gmail.com](mailto:ai4sciencecommunity@gmail.com).

 ## Organizers